scholacantorum/public-site/sing/index.md

   </li>
   </ol>

-If you have any questions about joining Schola Cantorum, please call or email our office (650-254-1700 or <info@scholacantorum.org>).
+If you have any further questions about joining Schola Cantorum, please call or email our office (650-254-1700 or <info@scholacantorum.org>).